MageTest/MageSpec/README.md

 Method MageSpec_Reviews_Model_Product::hasReviews() has been created
 ```

-What we just did was moving fast through the ambar state into the red.
+What we just did was moving fast through the amber state into the red.
 If you check your class you should now see something like this:

 ```php
 <?php